 - All registered attendees agree to allow Google to contact them regarding their registration and attendance at the event.
 By registering for a ticket, you agree to allow Google to communicate with you via email with information regarding the event.

-- You agree to be solely responsible for your own safety, belongings and well-being while participating in Google I/O. Google Inc.and its affiliates won't be liable for your participation in Google I/O.
+- You agree to be solely responsible for your own safety, belongings, and well-being while participating in Google I/O. Google LLC and its affiliates won't be liable for your participation in Google I/O.

 - Applicants and attendees can request the deletion of their registration data after the event ends by emailing email@example.com.

-All presentations at Google I/O will be in English.
-In-person attendees can reserve seats for Sessions in advance of the event here on the website and also via the I/O mobile app (note: a portion of session seats will be exempt from reservations and available first-come, first-served onsite).
-Attendance at Codelabs, App Reviews and Office Hours during Google I/O is on a first-come, first-served basis.
+Starting in April, in-person attendees can reserve seats for Sessions in advance of the event on the I/O website and also via the I/O mobile app (note: a portion of Session seats will be exempt from reservations and available first-come, first-served onsite).
+Attendance at Codelabs, App Reviews, and Office Hours is on a first-come, first-served basis onsite.

 Please note, you may not share, give, or otherwise provide your badge to anyone.
 Google I/O badges aren’t replaceable, so don't lose yours or you won’t be readmitted to the conference.
-You must wear your Google I/O badge to gain admission to Google I/O, including the sessions, developer sandbox, and after hours.
+You must wear your Google I/O badge to gain admission to Google I/O, including the Sessions, Sandboxes, and After Hours.
 If requested by security, please display or provide additional identification.
 Google I/O badges may include your name, company or organization (if provided), and photo.

 Google I/O is an outdoor developer event, so please be comfortable and casual.
 There is no enforced dress code.
 The Bay Area can get very hot during the day and chilly in the evenings, so take this into consideration when planning your attire.

-We’ll provide live real-time transcription (CART) for the keynotes and some of our sessions.
+We’ll provide live real-time transcription (CART) for the Keynotes and Sessions.
 Caption text displayed on a large screen at the front of the room will be accessible to all attendees.
 We’ll also use the text to provide captions for our livestream and post-event recordings.

-If you need an ASL interpreter to accompany you in the sessions at Google I/O, please let us know during registration and we’ll be happy to provide one for you.
-We’ll do our best to find a technical translator that is familiar with the domain, but please keep in mind that the interpreter probably won’t be able to meet with the speakers beforehand.
+If you need an ASL interpreter to accompany you in the Sessions at Google I/O, please let us know during registration and we’ll be happy to provide one for you.
+We’ll do our best to find a technical translator who is familiar with the domain, but please keep in mind that the interpreter probably won’t be able to meet with the speakers beforehand.

-ADA parking spaces will be available in Lot D. When arriving to the venue, please follow signs for ADA parking and have your placard hanging from the car mirror and visible to parking employees at all times to expedite the parking process.
+ADA parking spaces will be available.
+When arriving at the venue, please follow signs for ADA parking.
+Please have your placard hanging from your rearview mirror and visible to parking employees at all times to expedite the parking process.
 Accessible parking spaces are readily available on a first-come, first-served basis and may not be reserved in advance to fairly serve all attendees.